wix-incubator/wix-code-docs/getting-started/frontend-apis.md

 -   Customize a page's SEO.
 -   And much more.

-In the following sections we'll cover a few of the most common frontend APIs that you can use in your page code.
+Here, we'll cover a few of the most common frontend APIs that you can use in your page code.

 ## Importing APIs